my go-to 15 min meal: one pan seared salmon & kale

 - 1 tsp ghee, coconut oil, tallow, avocado oil, olive oil, or any other oil of choice

-- cook on that side on medium heat for about 3-5 minutes, depending on the thickness of the salmon. flip and cook for another 3-5 minutes. if the salmon is frozen, it'll take longer — cook it covered for an additional 2 minutes/side.
+- Cook on that side on medium heat for about 3-5 minutes, depending on the thickness of the salmon.
+Flip and cook for another 3-5 minutes.
+If the salmon is frozen, it'll take longer — cook it covered for an additional 2 minutes/side.

-- remove from heat and set aside. in the same pan, cook your kale on high heat. you may have to add a bit of water to let it cook faster. it should take about 2-3 minutes.
+- Remove from heat and set aside.
+In the same pan, cook your kale on high heat.
+You may have to add a bit of water to let it cook faster.
+Tt should take about 2-3 minutes.

-even as a college student, I don't think that life should be spent subpar food or drinking subpar wine.
-I try and eat organic most of the time, and when I found that organic wine existed, I was happily surprised.
+Even as a college student, I don't think that life should be spent subpar food or drinking subpar wine.
+I try to eat organic most of the time, and when I found that organic wine existed, I was happily surprised.

-I also assumed all wine was vegan. sorry, vegan friends, for my ignorance — I was wrong.
-I'm clearly not vegan (I assume you realize that after my salmon recipe), but one of my roommates is and I'm glad that I've found a vegan wine that I can share with her. wine is meant to be enjoyed together, after all.
+I also assumed all wine was vegan.
+Sorry, vegan friends, for my ignorance — I was wrong.
+I'm clearly not vegan, but one of my roommates is and I'm glad that I've found a vegan wine that I can share with her.
+Wine is meant to be enjoyed together, after all.